Short & Long Term Disability Insurance Defined

 Choosing a Disability Insurance Policy

-It doesn’t matter how old you are or what your physical condition is.
-Injury and illness can create enormous financial challenges.
-If you’re unprepared, even a short term disability can cause a huge financial strain.
-But when you have short and long term disability coverage, you have a back-up plan in the face of the unknown.
+Whatever your age or physical condition, injury and illness can create enormous financial challenges.
+Even a short-term disability can cause a substantial financial strain if you're unprepared.
+But if you have short-term or long-term disability coverage, you have a backup plan ready in case of disaster.